evanbowman/spotcheck/README.md

  2. Go to project root and zip everything
  3. Rename the archive to SpotCheck.nw
  4. Now the app can be run with the nw command (assuming you installed nwjs globally with npm)

+Note: for compiling with Visual Studio 2013, you may need to do this: http://stackoverflow.com/a/24882281